deblockt/hass-proscenic-790T-vacuum/README.md

 ## Cleaning map management

-The vacuum cleaning map can be displayed on lovelace-ui.

 ![map](./doc/map.png)

+### Configuration

+The vacuum cleaning map can be displayed on lovelace-ui (it will be displayed only after the first vacuum clean process).

 to work you should add a camera entity.